rammi-dev/dremio-platform1/helm/minio/README.md

 # MinIO Object Storage with Keycloak OIDC

-This add-on deploys a production-ready MinIO Tenant managed by the official MinIO Operator, fully integrated with Keycloak for OIDC authentication.
+This add-on deploys a MinIO Tenant managed by the official MinIO Operator, fully integrated with Keycloak for OIDC authentication.

 ## Features
 - **Official Operator**: Uses `minio-operator` and `minio-tenant` Helm charts.